uga-libraries/general-aip/README.md

 2. Download this repository and save to your computer.
-3. Update the file path variables (lines 14-18) in the aip_functions.py script with the paths for your local machine.
+3. Use the configuration_template.py to make a file named configuration.py with file path variables for your local machine.
 4. Update the base uri in the stylesheets and premis.xsd to the base for your identifiers where it says "INSERT-URI".
+For UGA, this is the URI for the ARCHive preservation system.
-    * fits-to-master_multifile.xsl: in variable name="uri" (line 60)
+    * fits-to-preservation_multifile.xsl: in variable name="uri" (line 60)
-    * fits-to-master_singlefile.xsl: in variable name="uri" (line 66)
+    * fits-to-preservation_singlefile.xsl: in variable name="uri" (line 66)
     * premis.xsd: in restriction pattern for objectIdentifierType (line 42)
 5. Change permission on the scripts so they are executable.